Pied kingfisher: Description

-This is a medium-sized kingfisher, about 25 cm long with a white with a black mask, a white supercilium and black breast bands.
+This is a medium-sized kingfisher, about 25 cm long with a white and black mask, a white supercilium, and black breast bands.
 The crest is neat and the upperparts are barred in black.
 Several subspecies are recognized within the broad distribution.
 The nominate race is found in sub-Saharan Africa, extending into West Asia.
-The subspecies syriacus is a larger northern bird similar to the nominate subspecies (following Bergmann's rule).
-Subspecies leucomelanura is found from Afghanistan east into India, Thailand and Southeast Asia.
-The subspecies travancoreensis of the Western Ghats is darker with the white reduced.
+The subspecies C. r. syriacus is a larger, northern bird similar to the nominate subspecies (following Bergmann's rule).
+Subspecies leucomelanura is found from Afghanistan east into India, Thailand, and Southeast Asia.
+The subspecies C. r. travancoreensis of the Western Ghats is darker with the white reduced.
 The subspecies C. r. insignis is found in Hainan and southeastern China and has a much larger bill.
-Males have a narrow second breast-band while females have a single broken breast band.
+Males have a narrow, second breast band, while females have a single broken breast band.